syeda1990/student_management/README.md

     3. student_management_test.py   - A test file using python unittest to test the operations.
     4. .github\workflows\test.yml   - A github action workflow file to automate the tests.

+## HOW TO RUN
+1. Unzip folder
+2. cd into folder
+3. open the folder in vscode
+4. python student_management.py (runs the main application)
+5. python -m unittest student_management_test.py (to run the unittest program)